 What is a pumping station?

-A pumping station, also known as a sewage pumping station, is different to a typical sewage system.
-How?
-Well, it’s to do with the wet well (aka the pumping chamber).
-The wet well, located lower than the house, receives sewage from the property thanks to gravity.
-The sewage sits in the well until it reaches a certain level, then a pump starts to work and lets the sewage travel uphill and out the well to a travel point at the main sewer.
+The wet well is located lower than the house.
+It receives sewage from the property thanks to gravity.
+The sewage sits in the well until it reaches a certain level.
+Then a pump starts to work and allows the sewage to travel uphill, out of the well to a travel point at the main sewer.

 If you want to buy a new pumping station, our buyer’s guide is the perfect way to find out what you need to consider.